Back Office: Inventory Reports

 Compare Inventory

-1. Select from the following fields and the Time Period.
+1. Select from the following fields along with the Time Period.

 1. Type: Select Inventory Item, Retail Item, Sub Recipe, Menu Item or ALL.